mtas245/FHNW_Advanced_Programming/README.md

 ### 2. Data Validation

-The application validates all user input to ensure data integrity and a smooth user experience.
+The application validates all user input to ensure data integrity, consistency, and a reliable coordination process.
+Validation includes required fields when creating substitute requests (date, time range, school, subject), logical checks for valid time intervals, and role-based permission checks to ensure that only authorized users can perform specific actions.
+Additionally, the system prevents double bookings by checking for overlapping assignments before allowing a substitute teacher to accept a request.
-These checks prevent crashes and guide the user to provide correct input, matching the validation requirements described in the project guidelines.
+These checks prevent inconsistent data, system errors, and scheduling conflicts, while guiding users to provide correct and complete information.

 ---

 ### 3. Database Management

-All relevant data is managed via an ORM (e.g. SQLModel or SQLAlchemy).
-For the pizza example this includes users, pizzas, and orders.
+All data is managed via an ORM (SQLAlchemy or SQLModel).
+The SQLite database persists:
+– Users
+– Schools
+– Subjects
+– Requests
+– Assignments

 ---